lukewp/pewpolarizationfactors/README.md

 Explore these datasets by going through code in this package, or also look at the shinyapps.io page here (assuming I haven't used all my free hours this month!): https://lwp-viz.shinyapps.io/usfactors/

-TODO: Regression explanation of state-by-state 2012; 2016 votes by factor
+TODO: Regression explanation of state-by-state 2012; 2016 votes by factor **FINISH 2012**

 TODO: Venn diagram for all voters

 TODO: Venn diagram for electoral votes

 TODO: Choropleths for electoral votes

 TODO: Scenario-builder

 TODO: Decision tree for factor assignment by survey

 TODO: Decision tree for factor assignment by demographic